 Thursday March 14 7:00 pm.
 Spring comes earlier to southern Utah that to Montana.
 Take a vacation and learn some of Utah’s wildflowers when Peter Lesica shows photos from his new book, Spring Wildflowers of Utah’s Red Rock Desert.
 Books will be for sale.
 Room L09, Gallagher Business Building, UM Campus

-Thursday April 11, 7:30 pm.
-It’s time again to warm up your memory and get pumped up for summer.
+Thursday April 11, 7:00 pm.
+(Please note: start time corrected 1/11) It’s time again to warm up your memory and get pumped up for summer.
 Come and see some of your favorite wildflowers and some you don’t know too when Clark Fork Chapter photographers show slides of Montana’s High Mountain Wildflowers.
 Rm L09 Gallagher Business Bldg, UM Campus.

 Don’t forget to check out the Clark Fork Chapter Facebook page (https://www.facebook.com/MNPSClarkForkChapter/events), the State MT Native Plant Society Facebook Page (https://www.facebook.com/MTNativePlantSociety).

 Events could be canceled due to weather.
 Hikes typically proceed at a leisurely pace.
 Please bring adequate food, water, sunscreen, a hat, and be prepared for Montana’s unpredictable, inclement weather.
 No pets please!